More information if you have difficulty with your hands

 Attaching the battery turns the processor on straight away, so there’s no on-off switch.
 There is one button on the top of the processor to change the program and to activate the telecoil if you have it.
 Most people prefer to change the program using the remote control – this has reasonable size buttons and a small LCD screen to show you which program and volume setting you are on.

-The SONNET microphone cover will need replacing at least once every 3 months to keep the microphones clear from dirt and moisture.
-The cover is a curved plastic piece which fits over the top of the processor.
-It comes with a very small pin which you have to use a special tool to push out, and then pull off the old microphone cover.
+The SONNET 3 microphone cover will need replacing at least once every 3 months to keep the microphones clear from dirt and moisture.
+The cover is a small curved plastic piece which is situated at the top of the processor.
+You can remove the old microphone cover using a small tool that is provided.
 This can be difficult to do if you have visual difficulties or hand mobility problems.
-We would be happy to help you to change this in appointments or if you arrange to come in for a daily Repairs session.
+We would be happy to help you to change this in appointments or if you arrange to come in for a short Repairs appointment.

-The RONDO is a one-piece speech processor, where the entire unit stays in place on the magnet site, and there is nothing behind the ear or clipped to the clothes.
-The RONDO 2 itself is slightly bigger and heavier than the headpiece for the other processors, and because of this it is less popular with our more active patients, as they find it falls off more often.
+The RONDO 3 is a one-piece speech processor, where the entire unit stays in place on the magnet site, and there is nothing behind the ear.
+The RONDO 3 itself is slightly bigger and heavier than the headpiece for the SONNET 3, and because of this it is less popular with our more active patients, as they find it falls off more often.
 For our patients who are less active, or who use a wheelchair, this is not usually an issue.
-We offer the RONDO 2 for adults.
+We offer the RONDO 3 for adults.

-The processor switches on using the button on the top of the processor.
-This is completely smooth so can be difficult to see if you have visual difficulties. to change programs and volume you need to use the finetuner remote control (the same as the sonnet, above).
+The processor switches on using the button in the middle of the processor.
+This is completely smooth so can be difficult to see if you have visual difficulties.
+To change programs and volume you need to use the Finetuner Echo remote control (the same as the SONNET 3, above).